On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Character Bounds

 where $a$ is some constant of norm 1 depending on $p_1\ldots p_{n-1}$, and $\chi$ is a non-trivial character of modulus dividing $D$, perhaps also depending on $p_1,\ldots, p_{n-1}$.
 The condition that $p_n\neq p_j$ alters the value of the inner sum by at most $n$.
 With this condition removed, we may bound the inner sum by applying Lemma \ref{CharacterSumLem} (taking the difference of the terms with $X=N/P$ and $X=B$).
 Hence the value of the inner sum is at most $O(N/P\log^{-C-2}(M)+n)$.
 Since $N/P \geq B \geq n \log^{C+2}(M)$, this is just $O(N/P\log^{-C-2}(M))$.
 Note that for each $P$, there are at most $(n-1)!$ ways of writing it as a product of $n-1$ primes (since the primes will be unique up to ordering).
 Hence, ignoring the extra $1/n$ factor, the sum above is at most

 For $p_n< B$, we fix $p_n$ and consider the sum over the remaining $p_i$.
 We note that for $p$ a prime not in $S$ and relatively prime to $D$, this sum is plus or minus one over $n$ times a sum of the type bounded by $Q(n-1,N/p,D,k-1,S\cup\{p\})$.
+In particular, we note that since by assumption the value of $m$ for our original sum was at least $k$, that upon fixing this value of $p_n$, the value of $m$ for the resulting sum is at least $k-1$ and is thus bounded by $Q(n-1,N/p,D,k-1,S\cup\{p\})$.
 This completes our proof. \end{proof}